Loading...

 | Starting price (March 2026) | $19/mo | $29/mo |

-Pricing and features verified March 2026.
-Competitor data sourced from ThumbnailTest's official website.
-Check their site for current pricing.
+Data verified March 2026.
+Competitor data from ThumbnailTest's website.

 I ran both tools simultaneously for 30 days on the same channel.
 TubeAnalytics' AI thumbnail scoring consistently caught obvious problems — faces slightly off-center, text below readability threshold — before publishing.
 When I ignored the score and published anyway, ThumbnailTest confirmed the low-scoring thumbnails underperformed.
 The limitation showed up in optimization strategy: TubeAnalytics told me a thumbnail would likely underperform, but couldn't tell me what specific change would fix it.
 ThumbnailTest's A/B results let me iterate on thumbnail variants directly, testing faces vs. text, bright vs. dark backgrounds, and reaction shots vs. context shots until I had winning combinations.
 The workflow that worked best: TubeAnalytics for pre-publish validation, ThumbnailTest for post-publish iteration.